Hi I’m Brock

 I first became interested in gardening when I was in college, a time when many of us begin to explore new ideas about the world.
-What sparked my curiosity for learning more about this ancient craft was witnessing the devastating impact of pesticides on honey bee populations.
-It troubled me deeply that something so crucial to our ecosystem was being ignored, and I felt compelled to take action.
+What sparked my curiosity to learn more about gardening was the devastating collapse of a local bee colony.
+Millions were wiped out overnight simply because they stumbled into the wrong field full of pesticides.
+That didn’t seem right, something so crucial to our ecosystem was being ignored.

-As I delved deeper into gardening, I became passionate about organic practices such as using kelp fertilizer, bone meal, and other natural sources for macro nutrients in my garden.
+As I delved deeper into gardening, I became passionate about organic practices like kelp fertilizer, bone meal, and other natural sources for macronutrients in my garden.
 I also discovered the power of controlled microclimates, including hydroponics, as a way to grow plants without relying on harmful pesticides.

-I believe that everyone can benefit from the joys and benefits of gardening, and I am committed to sharing my knowledge and experience with as many people as possible.
-By embracing organic practices and sustainable growing techniques, we can create a healthier, more inclusive world for all living beings.
+Everyone can benefit from the joy of gardening, and I am committed to sharing my knowledge and experience with as many people as possible.
+By embracing organic practices and sustainable growing techniques, we can create a healthier, more inclusive world for all living things.

 Now I like to share my learnings through Bigger Garden to show others how they can grow their favorite fruits and vegetables year-round!
 Regardless of where you live.